 - I Am the Band: Gary Kemp monopolized all the songwriting, to the later detriment of relations between him and his bandmates.

-- New Sound Album: True, to a certain extent, which moved away from the band's Synth-Pop roots towards a sound more influenced by American soul music.
+- New Sound Album: True moved away from the band's Synth-Pop roots towards a sound more influenced by American soul music.

-- Power Ballad: "Through the Barricades" is a text book example.
-It has it all: Acoustic guitar intro, big anthemic chorus, big crashing entry for drums and guitars at the beginning of the chorus and eighties soprano sax.
+- Power Ballad: "Through the Barricades" has it all: Acoustic guitar intro, big anthemic chorus, big crashing entry for drums and guitars at the beginning of the chorus and eighties soprano sax.
 It works really well.

 - Ur-Example: Between the weird outfits and extensive synth work they were the quintessential New Romantic band in their early period.
 "To Cut a Long Story Short" was the first big New Romantic hit and the term "New Romantic" itself was coined by a music journalist to describe the band.

 - Word Salad Lyrics: Quite a lot, but most famously "Instinction" ("Stealing cake to eat the moon", et cetera).